-Releasing the same month as the iPad 2, Mead has taken a big risk with its new 100 Notebook series.
+Releasing the same month as the latest iPad, Mead has taken a big risk with its new 100 Notebook series.
 Built around a minimal feature set and a low price point, the company is banking that the robust word-processing capabilities and ultraportable design will offer an appealing alternative to the latest tablets and netbooks.
 Buzz about the Mead 100 has been circulating in the tech blogosphere for months, but with such high expectations, can the notebook deliver?

 Design and Build